Free Visits for a limited time.

 - No insurance required.

-We're partnering with UMMC to offer free telehealth visits for all Mississippians who have COVID-19 symptoms.How To Download the App
+We're partnering with UMMC to offer free telehealth visits for all Mississippians who have COVID-19 exposure or symptoms.How To Download the App

 Available to all users located in Mississippi.